ORB-SfMLearner: ORB-Guided Self-supervised Visual Odometry with Selective Online Adaptation: INTRODUCTION

 This work demonstrates several simple yet effective approaches to develop a more generalizable and explainable deep VO estimation system.
 We notice that the input images may vary in style due to factors like lighting and weather.
 Therefore, we aim to guide the network's attention to more stable features.
 Inspired by traditional Simultaneous Localization and Mapping (SLAM) methods ORB-SLAM~\cite{mur2015orb, mur2017orb, campos2021orb}, we incorporate the pipeline with ORB~\cite{rublee2011orb} features augmentation.
-We further explored the influence of ORB features by designing cross-attention layers within PoseNet, and the results provide a compelling explanation of ORB Guidance.
+We further explored the influence of ORB features by designing cross-attention layers within PoseNet, and the results provide a compelling explanation of ORB guidance.
 Building on our ORB-guided VO, we further propose selective online adaptation to enhance its generalizability.
 We demonstrate the effectiveness of our methods with ablation studies and our evaluation results outperform previous monocular self-supervised state-of-the-art (SOTA) VO works.

 To summarize, our contributions are: \begin{itemize} \item{We propose an effective and simple ORB augmentation method for self-supervised VO learning that boosts its accuracy.
 Our PoseNet learns from ORB features and achieves SOTA ego-motion estimation on the KITTI dataset.
 This neat augmentation method shows its potential to be applied in a broader range of vision tasks.} \item{To enhance interpretability of the networks' learning process, we intuitively explored the impact of ORB features.
-As one of the earliest works to explore the interpretability within the PoseNet, we aim to provide insights for related research.} \item{We optimize our VO system for generalizability during both training and online adaptation phases.
-Our online adaptation strategy enables rapid optimization of network parameters based on current data and selects the optimal parameters to output refined prediction.} \end{itemize}
+As one of the earliest works to explore the interpretability of ego-motion estimation, we aim to provide insights for related research.} \item{We optimize our VO system for generalizability during both training and online adaptation phases.
+Our online adaptation strategy enables rapid optimization of network parameters based on current data and selects the optimal parameters to output refined estimation.} \end{itemize}

-\section{Related Works}
+\section{RELATED WORKS}